Helen Bourke-Taylor

 • An active researcher in the School of Primary and Allied Health Care

-Helen Bourke-Taylor is an occupational therapist and Associate Professor (Teaching and Research) at Monash University, Melbourne Australia.
-Since graduating in 1990, Helen has worked as an occupational therapist in paedatrics in Melbourne (Royal Childen's Hospital) and with adults in neurorehabilitation in Chicago (Chicago Institute of Neurosurgery and Neuroresearch).
-Helen has worked with mothers of children with a disability in her codesigned and codelivered program Healthy Mothers Healthy Families since completeing her PhD in 2010.
+Helen Bourke-Taylor is an occupational therapist and Professor (Teaching and Research) at Monash University, Melbourne Australia.
+Since graduating in 1990, Helen has worked as an occupational therapist in paedatrics in Melbourne (Royal Children's Hospital) and with adults in neurorehabilitation in Chicago (Chicago Institute of Neurosurgery and Neuroresearch).
+Helen has worked with mothers of children with disabilities in her codesigned and codelivered program Healthy Mothers Healthy Families since completeing her PhD in 2010.

 Research Summary

-Recognised as a research leader and contributor in her field, Helen is one of 25 Fellows of the Occupational Therapy Australia Research Academy.
+Helen is a Fellow of the Occupational Therapy Australia Research Academy.
 Helen’s research interests include participation and education issues for children and young people with disabilities, support for families, maternal health and wellbeing, and psychometrics related to scale and outcome tool development.
-Helen is author of over 100 peer reviewed publications and recipient of more than 5.6 million in grant funding for high impact community activities related to the ehalth, wellbeing and participation of mothers of children with disabilities and children/young people with disabilities.
+Helen is author of over 100 peer reviewed publications and substantial grant funding for high impact community activities.

 Helen has four psychometrically sound assessment tools including the Health Promoting Activities Scale, the Child’s Challenging Behaviour Scale, the Assistance to Participate Scale and the MyFACE (My Families Community Accessibility and Engagement).
 The scales have been translated to several languages and used in various studies to measure health behaviour change in carers, refugees and injured service personal, as well as measuring the relationship between childhood disability and parental self management.